edespino/cloudberry-site/docs/sql-stmts/alter-external-table.md

 ## Compatibility

-`ALTER EXTERNAL TABLE` is a Cloudberry Database extension.
+`ALTER EXTERNAL TABLE` is a Apache Cloudberry extension.
 There is no `ALTER EXTERNAL TABLE` statement in the SQL standard or regular PostgreSQL.

 ## See also